-- A. Successful completion of three (3) Flower Show School courses.
-NGC recommends that a course series be taken sequential order, but this is not required. - 1.
-May not have the same instructor more than twice in the same subject (Flower Show Procedure, Horticulture, Design), except for make-up of failures.
+- A. Successful completion of three (3) Flower Show School courses. - 1.
+NGC recommends that a course series be taken in sequential order, but this is not required. - 2.
+If a student plans to attend an out-of-state/country course for credit, the student must advise her/his state/country Flower Show School Chairman six (6) weeks prior to the course date.

-- 2. May attend, for credit, no more than three (3) Flower Show School courses in any one (1) calendar year, with a minimum of four (4) months between each course, except for make-up of failures. - 3.
-If a student plans to attend an out-of-state/country course for credit, the student must advise her/his state/country Flower Show School Chairman six (6) weeks prior to the course date. - B. Pass all Written Flower Show Procedure, Horticulture and Design exams and Written Point Score exams with a minimum score of 70 for all exams in any three (3) courses. - 1.
+- B. Pass all Written Flower Show Procedure, Horticulture and Design exams and Written Point Score exams with a minimum score of 70 for all exams in any three (3) courses. - 1.
 When a student fails a subject (Flower Show Procedure, Horticulture, Design), that entire subject must be repeated, but only the failed examination/s of that subject need be retaken and passed. - a.
 The failed subject can be repeated with any instructor, but at the same course level. - b.
 Horticulture plant types studied in the repeated course do not have to be the same as those covered in the failed course. - c.
 Both point score classes must be retaken in that subject (Design, Horticulture), even if only one of the point scoring classes is failed. - 2.
-Credit for that numbered course cannot be given until ALL subjects are passed. - C. Possess the current Handbook for Flower Shows with all updates.
+Credit for that numbered course cannot be given until ALL subjects are passed. - C. Possess the current Handbook for Flower Shows with all updates. - D. After the successful completion of three (3) Flower Show School courses, the student is referred to as a "Student Judge."